Matho/refinerycms-photo-gallery/README.md

 This version of refinerycms-photo-gallery supports Rails 3.2.x and Refinery CMS ~> 2.0.3.

-Client side image resizing with Plupload is possible on Firefox 3.5+ (with fixed quality) and Chrome.
-Safari doesn't support direct data access to the selected files.
-Opera 12.00 + supports drag&drop and also client side image resizing.

 ## Features

 * Multiple photo uploading with [Plupload](http://www.plupload.com/) 1.5.4
-* Support for multiple runtimes (because of bug now works only HTML5): HTML5, Flash, Gears, Silverlight, HTML4
+* Currently supported HTML5 runtime, flash implementation is broken
 * Client side photo resizing to do faster uploading on slow connections
 * Server side resizing with Carrierwave
+* Attach album to page.
+One album can be attached to many pages.
 * Grouping albums to collections.
 Album can be placed in one or more collections.
-* Ajax photo edit during uploading
+* Ajaxified photo editation during uploading
 * Reading EXIF records from file - GPS latitude/longitude, photo title, photo description (In Linux you can put EXIF data using [digiKam](www.digikam.org/) )
 * Multiple photo editing at once
-* Fully configurable, fully translatable, searchable
+* Fully configurable, searchable
 * Using [Fancybox](http://fancyapps.com/fancybox/) 2.0.6 for frontend image slideshow.
 Read Fancybox license before you use it on profit websites.
 * Fragment caching on frontend